Across the Bridge (film): Release

-Reception
+Critical reception

 The Monthly Film Bulletin wrote: "Across the Bridge is one of the most efficient and individual films made in Britain for some time.
 Adapted from a short story by Graham Greene, the film carries its author's unmistakable imprint in its emphasis on human squalor and despair.
 Ken Annakin's tightly paced direction, assisted by a thoroughly mannered but effective performance by Rod Steiger, capture the perverse fascination of the ruthless Carl Schaffner; and the film is most forceful and balanced in its concentrated character study of the murderous runagate financier.
 What the picture lacks, however, is a definite centre.
 In the first part of the film Schaffner is the protagonist and interest stems from seeing how far he can go in eluding capture.
 Once across the bridge, when Schaffner becomes caught in a trap of his own making, he becomes the victim: his final act of trying to free the dog is cunningly motivated (the dog had saved his life) but hardly acceptable in terms of the character study that has preceded it.
 The film consequently falls away into a weak conclusion: Schaffner's death, mourned only by a whimpering dog, brings with it no sense of catharsis, and the film seems to have fallen victim to its own aridity."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "Rod Steiger takes on the ultimate scene-stealer – a small dog – and just about wins in this thriller, adapted from a Graham Greene story.
 Steiger plays a fraudster on the run who murders a man and assumes his identity, only to discover his victim is also a fugitive.
 His attempts to escape are further hampered when he becomes attached to the dead man's mangy mongrel.
 There was friction between director Ken Annakin and his star during production, but Steiger gives one of his best and most poignant performances."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Overlong but powerful drama; Steiger gives it all he's got."

 Leslie Halliwell said: "This star tour de force is unconvincing in detail and rather unattractive to watch (British films never could cope with American settings), but the early sequences have suspense."

 Britmovie's review of the film singles out Steiger's performance as one of the film's highlights: "Rod Steiger produces a gripping and highly charismatic performance as the conceited financier trapped in limbo with luck running out."